RobertZ2011/bibe-docs/base/registers.md

 current execution state of the processor.
 This is an architectural register that must be implemented.

-xxxx xxxx xxxx xxxx xxxx xxxx xxxx mmcc
+xxxx xxxx xxxx xxxx xxxx xxxx xxee mmcc

 x - Reserved